codemagic-ci-cd/codemagic-docs/content/specs/machine-type.md

 Codemagic offers two types of macOS machines for running builds: Mac mini (macOS standard VM, default) and Mac Pro (macOS premium VM).
 Specifications for these machines are available for [Xcode 11.x](../specs/versions/#hardware), [Xcode 12.0 - 12.4](../specs/versions2/#hardware), [Xcode 12.5](../specs/versions3/#hardware), and [Xcode 13.0+](../specs/versions4/).

+Xcode 13 images and above have System Integrity Protection (SIP) disabled in order to run macOS UI tests, which require accessibility permissions.
+Older images with Xcode 12 and below do not have SIP disabled and are unsuitable for UI testing macOS apps.

 {{<notebox>}}
 Mac Pro machines are only available for teams and users that have [billing enabled](../billing/billing).
 See the [pricing page](https://codemagic.io/pricing/) for the per minute rate.
 {{</notebox>}}